rafaelsouzaribeiro/web-chat-websocket-in-golang/README.md

 Web chat with WebSocket and Redis, including notifications for logged-in and logged-out users, and emoji support, implemented in Go and JavaScript.
 <br />
+To use messages and track connected and disconnected users with only a map variable, use this project.<a href="https://github.com/rafaelsouzaribeiro/Web-chat-with-WebSocket-using-a-map-variable-in-Go">here</a>.<br /><br />

+Now, if you want to use a chat with messages and track connected and disconnected users using Redis, this is the project you need.<br /><br />
 <br />
 1 - Run: cmd/main.go<br />
 2 - access via browser: http://localhost:8080/chat<br />